 How to increase milk supply

 If your baby needs more milk than you are producing, you may need to breastfeed or express more often.
 This will increase your supply.

-If you are combination feeding, you can increase the amount of milk you produce by giving your baby less formula.
-This will increase the demand for your breast milk.
+If you are combination feeding, you can aim to increase the amount of milk you produce by gradually offering your baby less formula.
+This can increase the demand for your breast milk.